 This elegant countryside hotel is in Zealand, just a short hop from Copenhagen.

 Widely regarded as being one of the most haunted hotels in Europe, it’s reportedly home to 100 supernatural guests.

 If you stay at Dragsholm Slot, you’re most likely to bump into the White Lady – the ghost of a girl whose father promised her hand in marriage to a nobleman friend.

 The girl, however, had other ideas.
 She had fallen in love with a commoner and found herself pregnant.
 When her father discovered the news, he was furious.
 He ordered servants to entomb her inside the castle walls.

 For many years, few took the story seriously.
 But when structural renovations were made to the castle in 1910, the skeletal remains of a woman in a white dress were found in the walls.

-It’s said the White Lady walks about the castle looking for her lover to this day.
+It’s said that to this day, the White Lady walks about the castle looking for her lover.

 On a happier note, the hotel has a Michelin star restaurant that serves up delicious Scandinavian dishes.

 This stylish, London-based hotel is as popular with holidaymakers as it is with the undead.

 A short stroll from the trendy Victoria area, tales of the supernatural date back to 1989, when the hotel manager was showing guests around the property.
 He became irritated by some loud and unruly children on an upper floor and asked the receptionist to speak to their parents, only to be told that no children were staying there.